prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 These are the guidelines for the TREC 2014 Microblog track, which is the fourth running of the track.
 In addition to temporally-anchored ad hoc retrieval (same as last year), this year's track will consist of an additional new task: tweet timeline generation (TTG).

+The timeline for the evaluation is as follows:

++ May-June: Community discussion to finalize TTG logistics
++ July 18: Topics released
++ August 18: Runs due
++ Mid-September 2014: Relevance assessments released
++ November 2014: TREC conference at Gaithersburg MD, USA

 ### 1. How to Participate

 In order to participate in the TREC 2014 Microblog track, you need to register to participate in TREC.
 See the [call for participation](http://trec.nist.gov/pubs/call2014.html).
 The call will close in late May.